 In the evenings, the district is full of Fado.
-This traditional Portuguese music dating back to 1820, filled with melancholic and longing tunes and poetry lyrics, can be heard in every corner.
+This traditional Portuguese music dating back to 1820, filled with melancholic and longing tunes and poetic lyrics, can be heard in every corner.

 It is usually played in the restaurants, where people can eat and enjoy wine or port while listening to the live performers.
 In more popular places you need to pay for it or book it in advance, however, you will find many others that will be inviting you to join them from the street.
 That’s what we did and it was very good – both the food and the music!
 I even got a flower as a bonus, hah.

-Ginjinha, a famous Portuguese cherry liqueur, is a typical drink in Lisbon.
+Ginjinha (or Ginja), a famous Portuguese cherry liqueur, is a typical drink in Lisbon.
 It’s made from ginja berries (sour cherries) soaked in alcohol with the addition of sugar and some other ingredients.
-It’s typically served in shots, that cost from €1-2,5, depending where.
+It’s typically served in shots, that cost from €1-2,5, depending on where.

-Have a break in the sightseeing and refresh yourself with a sip of that sweet beverage bought from the hole-in-the-wall bar, that you can find many in Alfama.
+Have a break in the sightseeing and refresh yourself with a sip of that sweet beverage bought from the hole-in-the-wall bar, that you can find many in Alfama district.

 The most famous tram in Lisbon – a classic yellow model originating from 1930, containing only one carriage is full of traditional charm, with original levers and polished wooden benches.
 The tram can climb steep hills and make sharp turns on the tracks.
 It travels through the longest route in Lisbon, covering Baixa, Graça and Alfama districts, finishing in Estrela and Campo de Ourique, stopping by many touristic attractions.

-If you, like me, love watching the cities from above, you will enjoy those stunning viewpoints that offer the best views in the area.
+If you, like me, love watching the cities from above, you will enjoy the stunning viewpoints that offer the best views in Lisbon.
 Many of the miradouros – terraces located on the top of the hills, are in Alfama district and are really worth a climb.

-Take time to relax and contemplate Lisbon’s beauty on some of the best ones.
+Take time to relax and contemplate Lisbon’s beauty and scenic views on some of the best ones.

 Miradouros, that I can recommend are: